How to Read Nutrition Label If You Are Diabetic

 Nutrition Management

-1. Eat 3 meals and 3 snacks every day
+1. Eat 3 meals and 3 snacks daily

-3. Limit sweet foods and drinks with added sugar
+3. Limit foods and drinks with added sugar

-5. Eat foods higher in protein at each meal and evening snack
+5. Include protein-rich foods in each meal and evening snack

 Lifestyle Management